-In celebration of this blog’s six month anniversary, as well as having surpassed a significant milestone – well over 100,000 viewers – it is more than appropriate to mark the occasion.
+In celebration of this blog’s six month anniversary, as well as having surpassed a significant milestone – well over hundreds of thousands of readers – it is more than appropriate to mark the occasion.

 This dedicated blogger can think of no better way to honor such a critical juncture than through staying true to the Mission Statement, thus, highlighting an embodiment of Zionist and Constitutional-based Conservative ethos.
 Thereby, verily pleased to present a featured strategic policy interview with the founder of the Israel Institute for Strategic Studies (IISS – www.strategic-israel.org/), Dr. Martin Sherman.